 A member of your staff or crew must be at the theatre at your scheduled load-in time – no sooner and no later.
 If you arrive at the theatre prior to your scheduled load-in time, you will not be admitted.
 Technical Directors do not work regular office hours and are scheduled to be at the theatre at your load-in time in order to advise.
 Arriving late is a waste of their time and your time.

 The theatre provides the use of our repertory light plot.
 Symphony Space provides no crew, board operators or gels.
-Any instruments that are moved must be returned to their original positions by load-out time.
+Any instruments that are moved must be returned to their original positions and any alterations to the front of house focus must be restored by load-out time.

-The theatre leases a high quality 24-channel sound system.
+The theatre leases a high quality 32-channel sound system.
 There is no charge for the use of one microphone with a preset level (Tier 1).
 There is a fee for the use of additional equipment; this price includes services of a professional operator/engineer for up to 8 hours including a one-hour break (Tier 2).
+Failure to provide the sound engineer a one-hour break in a shift of six hours or longer will result in one hour of overtime.

 The theatre owns six rolls of dance floor.
 It covers an area 40' x 29'6".
 The floor can only be used for dance performances.
 The producer is required to provide tape to secure the sections of floor.
 No equipment is allowed on the floor and the Technical Director must approve props.
 Tap is not permitted on the dance floor.